Download Adobe® Acrobat Reader to view PDFs

 Applicability

 Your privacy is important to us.
-This California Consumer Privacy Act Disclosure explains how Preferred Bank (“Company,” “we,” or “us”) collects, uses, and discloses personal information relating to California residents covered by the California Consumer Privacy Act of 2018 (“CCPA”).
-This notice is provided pursuant to the CCPA.
+This California Consumer Privacy Act and California Privacy Rights Act Disclosure explains how Preferred Bank (“Company,” “we,” or “us”) collects, uses, and discloses personal information relating to California residents covered by the California Consumer Privacy Act of 2018 (“CCPA”), as amended by the California Privacy Rights Act of 2020 (CPRA).
+This notice is provided pursuant to the CCPA/CPRA.

 Introduction

-Under the CCPA, ‘Personal Information’ is information that identifies, relates to, or could reasonably be linked directly or indirectly with a particular California resident.
-The CCPA, however, does not apply to certain information, such as information subject to the Gramm-Leach-Bliley Act (“GLBA”).
+Under the CCPA/CPRA, ‘Personal Information’ is information that identifies, relates to, or could reasonably be linked directly or indirectly with a particular California resident.
+The CCPA/CPRA, however, does not apply to certain information, such as information subject to the Gramm-Leach-Bliley Act (“GLBA”).

 Keeping Personal Information secure is one of our most important priorities.
 Consistent with our obligations under applicable laws and regulations, we maintain physical, technical, electronic, procedural and organizational safeguards and security measures that are designed to protect personal data against accidental, unlawful, or unauthorized destruction, loss, alteration, disclosure, or access, whether it is processed by us or elsewhere.